oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 # IANA Considerations {#IANA}

-This specification registers the following fields defined in Section {{txn-token-header}} to the OAuth Access Token Types Registry defined in {{RFC6749}}, and the following claims defined in Section {{txn-token-claims}} in the IANA JSON Web Token Claims Registry defined in {{RFC7519}}
+This specification registers the following field defined in Section {{txn-token-header}} to the OAuth Access Token Types Registry defined in {{RFC6749}}, and the following claims defined in Section {{txn-token-claims}} in the IANA JSON Web Token Claims Registry defined in {{RFC7519}}

 ## OAuth Registry Contents